EMPAT94/empat94.github.io/_gs/tutorial.md

 Speaking of Carol, she was no longer upset.
 Or she was hiding it pretty well.
 Either way, I was spot on about her personality.
 She conversed with everyone about everything.
 Even Divin!
 I wondered how she managed that.
 During battle though, she was the most focused of any of us.
 I had a slightly irrational fear of her daggers in my heart.
 She was fun to talk to though; she and I were even cracking bad jokes now and then.

 Almost everyone laughed at those jokes or at least smiled slightly if not outright giggle.
 Everyone except Divin.
 I have been with this guy for over a week now and still can't figure out what's going on in his nugget.
 After our talk last time, he hadn't spoken to me about it again.
 Almost as if it never happened.
 His skill, however, was solid.
 Despite being a front-liner, he seemed to be taking a supporting role.
 Sure he killed many more than myself and Arya combined.
 But he rarely went in for the kill.
 His freeze skill came in quite handy though.
-Sure it didn't freeze as much or as fast as my spell, but it worked quite well nonetheless.
+It didn't freeze as much or as fast as my spell, but it worked quite well nonetheless.

 Our progress was efficient.
 A while after me, Carol leveled up.
 Immediately following her, Taro did as well.
 Divin soon joined the club.
 Only Julie was left in level 3, but she was pretty close as well.
 A third of her arrows were gone.